BritishWerewolf/blogs-md-easy/README.md

 ```

 ## Usage
-Below is the help page for the program binary, if you want to read the documentation for the library, that is available on [docs.rs](https://docs.rs/blogs-md-easy).
+Below is the help page for the program binary, if you want to read the documentation for the library, that is available on [docs.rs](https://docs.rs/blogs-md-easy) (and will always have the most up to date documentation).
 ```
-Iteratively convert a collection of Markdown files into a respective HTML template.
+Iteratively convert a collection of Markdown files into a respective template.

 Usage: blogs-md-easy.exe [OPTIONS] --templates <FILES>... --markdowns <FILES>...